Teledyne FLIR: History

-In May 2013, Andrew C. Teich was appointed President & CEO after the retirement of Earl Lewis.
+In May 2013, Andrew C. Teich was appointed President and CEO after the retirement of Earl Lewis.

 In April 2015, the company paid $9.5 million to settle allegations of violations of the Foreign Corrupt Practices Act after it paid for a world tour for Saudi Arabian officials.
 According to the U.S. Securities and Exchange Commission, FLIR earned more than $7 million in profits from sales influenced by the FCPA violations.

 In November 2015, the company acquired DVTEL, a provider of software and hardware technologies for advanced video surveillance, for approximately $92 million in cash.

 In February 2016, the company's technology was used by Bullitt Group and Caterpillar Inc. in a mobile phone that uses its lightweight thermal imaging technology.

-In November 2016, FLIR acquired Point Grey Research, owner of the Brickstream brand of camera products, for $259 million.
+In November 2016, FLIR acquired the Canadian company Point Grey Research, owner of the Brickstream brand of camera products, for $259 million.
+Point Grey Research also owns the Blackfly camera line, the Dragonfly camera line, and the Grasshopper camera line.
+As of October 2016, Point Grey Research employed more than 300 people in Canada, Germany, Japan, China and Italy.

 In December 2016, FLIR acquired Prox Dynamics, the makers of the Black Hornet Nano, a nano-drone used by the military and law enforcement for surveillance and reconnaissance, for $134 million.

-In May 2017, Jim Cannon was appointed President & CEO of the company.
+In May 2017, Jim Cannon was appointed President and CEO of the company.

 In January 2019, the company acquired Aeryon Labs for $200 million.

 In March 2019, the company acquired Endeavor Robotics, the former iRobot division responsible for unmanned ground vehicles (UGVs) for the global military, public safety, and critical infrastructure markets, for $382 million in cash.
 The company also opened a second headquarters in Arlington County, Virginia.

-In October 2019, the company acquired patents related to tethered drones, which are connected to the ground with a cable and can stay aloft much longer than drones powered by batteries, from Aria Insights.
+In October 2019, the company acquired from Aria Insights patents related to tethered drones, which are connected to the ground with a cable and can stay aloft much longer than drones powered by batteries.
+The company, formerly known as CyPhy Works, had failed earlier in the year.

 In April 2020, during the COVID-19 pandemic, the company released a thermal camera that can be used to identify elevated skin temperature.
 Demand for these products surged, putting stress on the company's supply chain.

 In January 2021, Teledyne Technologies announced that it had entered into a definitive agreement to acquire the company for $8 billion, against FLIR's 2019 revenue of $1.9 billion.
 The acquisition was completed in May 2021, and FLIR Systems Inc. continued as Teledyne FLIR LLC.